-Figures on this page do not include GIL data, with the exception of refugees supported, young people's education supported, and fair labor audit data.
-About Agility Agility is a global leader in supply chain services, infrastructure and innovation, and a pioneer in emerging markets.
+Improved emissions data collection systems across Agility subsidiary businesses Reached the majority of our publicly reported fair labor goals for GIL at the point of sale, including of emerging market operations audited for fair labor.
+Our people About Agility Agility is a global leader in supply chain services, infrastructure and innovation, and a pioneer in emerging markets.
 Publicly listed on the Kuwait stock exchange and the Dubai Financial Market, the company had a market capitalization of around \$7 billion at the end of 2021.
-Inclusion in global indices

-In recognition of its liquid stock (enabling efficient, lower risk transactions) and strong ESG performance, Agility is included in several global indices.
+Inclusion in global indices In recognition of its liquid stock (enabling efficient, lower risk transactions) and strong ESG performance, Agility is included in several global indices.
 This includes the FTSE4Good Index Series - a global index spanning 20 emerging markets that recognizes companies for above-average ESG performance in their sector.